TEEN MISSING HOME/PARENT MISSING TEEN

 DON’T bribe.
 Linking a successful stay at camp to a material object sends the wrong message.
 The reward should be your child's new found confidence and independence.

 DON’T plan an exit strategy prior to camp.
 Please refrain from telling the child that if they don't like camp, you will just come and get them straight away.
-This only sets them up to not try and make it work, and undermines the staff's ability to help your child through the process.
+This only sets them up to not try and make it work, and undermines the staff's ability to help your teen through the process.

 DON’T feel guilty about encouraging your child to stay at camp.
 For many children, camp is a first step toward independence and plays an important role in their growth and development.